Free Kitchen Hacks eBook

 Hot oil can splatter out of the pan and burn your skin, so just be careful!

-I find the best way to remove your vegan fried mushrooms from the hot oil is with a sieve or a skimmer.
+I find the best way to remove your fried mushrooms from the hot oil is with a sieve or a skimmer.
 Just scoop them up one or two at a time and transfer them to a stack of 2 or 3 paper towels to soak up excess oil.

 How to Properly Store and Reheat Fried Oyster Mushrooms